jstnkm7/K8s_Practice/mynotes.md

 Note for self:

-Be sure to create configmap and secret objects before deploying mongoexpress and mongodb deployment since the deployment yaml contains environmental variables
+Be sure to create configmap and secret objects before deploying/creating mongoexpress and mongodb deployment

 Mongoexpress service for external ip adress will say <pending>
 be sure to use minikube command